-By looking in more detail at a few of the ways space exploration has already adopted Keronite Ultra-black, we'll see how Keronite's new surface technology is set to revolutionise the aerospace industry (and beyond) with environmentally friendly, extremely durable coatings.
+By looking in more detail at a few of the ways space exploration has already adopted PEO in black, we'll see how Keronite's surface technology is set to revolutionise the aerospace industry (and beyond) with environmentally friendly, extremely durable coatings.

 Keronite's scientists worked to space agencies' requirements by experimenting with variables such as the applied voltage, electrolyte composition and time treated to find a number of solutions that uniquely improve material performance in space.

-Cilas Marseilles have seen how Keronite Ultra-black is an ideal casing for satellites.
-Extremely lightweight, they've demonstrated the extreme humidity, vibrations, and debris formation that Ultra-black can withstand, all while reflecting less than 0.1% of light (a better value than any reported for super black Ni-P coatings).
+Cilas Marseilles have seen how Keronite's black PEO coatings is an ideal casing for satellites.
+Extremely lightweight, they've demonstrated the extreme humidity, vibrations, and debris formation that PEO can withstand, all while reflecting less than 0.1% of light (a better value than any reported for super black Ni-P coatings).